Agent governance,

 Project status

 MAREF is in active development, released under Apache 2.0.
-4,300+ tests, 82% code coverage.
 Available on GitHub at github.com/maref-org/maref.

 Contact